Micaela Diamond

-Micaela Diamond (born July 17, 1999) is an American actor and singer best known for her role as Babe in the Broadway musical The Cher Show.
+Micaela Diamond is an American actress and singer.
+She made her Broadway debut as Babe in The Cher Show (2018–2019).
+Diamond starred in the critically acclaimed Broadway revival of the musical Parade as Lucille Frank, a performance for which she was nominated for the 2023 Tony Award for Best Actress in a Musical and a Grammy Award for Best Musical Theatre Album.

 Early life and education

-Diamond was born in Margate City, New Jersey.
+Micaela spent her early years in Margate, New Jersey.
 At the age of 11, she moved to New York City with her mother, Karen Diamond, to pursue a career in the performing arts.
 There, Diamond attended Fiorello H. LaGuardia High School.

 In 2017, Diamond was accepted into the musical theatre program at Carnegie Mellon University.
 During a high school production, Gypsy, in which she played Louise, an agent saw her performance and signed her.
-She played the youngest version of Cher in The Cher Show landing the role three days before she had planned to move to Carnegie Mellon for her freshman year.
+She played Babe, the youngest version of Cher in The Cher Show, landing the role three days before she had planned to move to Carnegie Mellon for her freshman year.

 Career

 Diamond made her professional debut in the musical television special of Jesus Christ Superstar Live in Concert on NBC as a featured member of the ensemble.
-She was also the understudy for Sara Bareilles' character, Mary Magdalene.
+She was also the understudy for Sara Bareilles' Mary Magdalene.